kubestash/docs/docs/guides/volumes/pvc/index.md

   namespace: demo
 spec:
   accessModes:
-  - ReadWriteMany
+  - ReadWriteOnce
   resources:
     requests:
       storage: 1Gi
   volumeName: nfs-pv
 ```

-Notice the `spec.accessModes` section.
-We are using `ReadWriteMany` access mode so that multiple pods can use this PVC simultaneously.
-Without this access mode, KubeStash will fail to backup the volume if any other pod mount it during backup.

-Also, notice the `spec.volumeName` section.
+Notice the `spec.volumeName` section.
 We have specified `nfs-pv` as the PV that we have created earlier, which will be claimed by above PVC.

 Let's create the PVC we have shown above,